WHAT IS IAAC?

 IAAC is an open, independent and radical non-profit foundation, with 17 years of activity; inspired by the values of Barcelona, the capital of architecture and design, where urbanism was invented and where a local high quality and innovation-oriented research is connected to an international network of excellence in technology, architecture and society fields.

-IAAC is Education, with the Master in Advanced Architecture, the Master in City & Technology, the Master in Design for Emergent Futures, the Master in Advanced Ecological Buildings, the Master in Robotics and Advanced Construction, the Open Thesis Fabrication programme, giving the next generation of architects and changemakers the space to imagine, test and shape the future of cities, architecture and technology.
+IAAC is Education, with a wide range of pioneering master programmes, giving the next generation of architects and changemakers the space to imagine, test and shape the future of cities, architecture and technology.

 This is also possible through the Fab Academy, a distributed educational model aiming to introduce anyone to Digital Fabrication.
 Not to mention the workshops and the short programmes, implementing global agendas developed through local solutions, such as the Global Summer School.